immcantation/dowser/docs/topics/buildRAxML.md

 starting_tree
 :   specifies a user starting tree file name and path in Newick format

+data_type
+:   Specifies what format your data is in, DNA or AA

 from_getTrees
 :   A logical that indicates if the desired starting tree is from getTrees and not a newick file